How to Ship Baseball Cards – A Step by Step Guide

 When it comes to sending greeting cards through the mail, a plain white envelope is frequently considered a filthy word.
 Even though they are inexpensive and simple to come by around the house, these items provide very little protection.
 Bent, crumpled, and torn apart – these are just a few of the horror stories that collectors have heard about the terrible Power Washing Equipment (PWE).
 In this case, the envelopes are designed to hold little bits of paper, such as bills or letters from Aunt Petunia Even a top loader may be a significant amount of weight, causing trouble in a congested postal system.

-It’s generally fine to use a PWE if you’re shipping a pal the final handful of commons they need to complete off their set of cards.
 A little bubble mailer, on the other hand, is a far better alternative.

 Even the finest Scotch is bad when shipping cards.